erizov/Professor/semester_7/lecture_39_operating_systems/virtual_memory/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Virtual Memory for a specific use case (e.g., nearly sorted data)
+7. Optimize Virtual Memory for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Virtual Memory
 9. Compare Virtual Memory performance with alternative algorithms on large datasets